2021-paper-fun/dexter/README.md

 The following software are required to run this project.

 - Python 3.5 or higher
-- Python packages: numpy, scipy, matplotlib, pillow (PIL), autobahn, requests, cleverbot, pyowm, cssutils, yahoo-finance
+- Python packages: numpy, scipy, matplotlib, pillow (PIL), autobahn, requests, cleverbot, pyowm, yahoo-finance
 - Crossbar.io (or equivalent router supporting WAMP 2)
 - A browser that supports the Web Speech API (Chrome 33+ or Firefox 49+)